grafana/agent/docs/sources/flow/tasks/send-profiles-to-pyroscope/index.md

    ```

-   The above configuration will scrape the `localhost:12345/-/pprof` endpoint for cpu and memory evey 60 seconds and send those profiles to the Pyroscope server that was setup earlier.
+   This configuration will scrape the `localhost:12345/-/pprof` endpoint for CPU and memory data every 60 seconds and send those profiles to the Pyroscope server.
 The `localhost:12345` endpoint is the default host and port for {{< param "PRODUCT_NAME" >}}.

 4. Run {{< param "PRODUCT_NAME" >}} with `AGENT_MODE=flow ./grafana-agent-linux-amd64 run ./agent.river`.
 The exact executable name will change depending on the platform.
 Wait 2 minutes, this will give time for startup and a scrape to occur.